tonysoutha/csci3081/labs/lab10_advanced_git/README.md

 We would normally suggest that you delete the branch, but then we won't be able to see your history of using branches.
 Until the completion of iteration2, please keep your branches.

-### Repeat
+### Repeat - for your remaining issue!!!

-For the other issue related to the Passenger class, repeat the above process of creating a branch, fixing the bug, merging the branch back into _devel_, and resolving the issue in Github.
+For the other (enhancement) issue related to the Passenger class, repeat the above process of creating a branch, fixing the bug, merging the branch back into _devel_, and resolving the issue in Github.
 To fix the bug for this issue, replace the existing project files for Passenger with the files you fixed in lab 9 (or, if you have yet to complete lab 9, the files from lab 7 (style/doxy)).

 <hr>